 A regular income - you can use some or all of your DC pension pot to buy an income (called an annuity) with a provider of your choice.
 You'll know how much you're getting and when it's being paid to you.
-If you want to, you can take up to 25% of your DC pension pot (see Your new lump sum allowances on page 13) as tax-free cash then use the rest towards securing an income.
+If you want to, you can take up to 25% of your DC pension pot (up to the LTA see page 11) as tax-free cash then use the rest towards securing an income.